EU to Ban Facial Recognition for About 3 to 5 Years

 technology

 In the meantime, the Chinese government has begun the use of facial recognition technology in pharmacies in Shanghai for people buying certain drugs.
-People acquiring controlled medicines, such as those compromising psychotropic substances, will be asked to validate their identity by scanning their face.
+People acquiring controlled medicines, such as those compromising psychotropic substances, will be asked to validate their identity by scanning their faces.

 It could be a new move by the state of China to stop potential abusers from receiving hold of particular medicines to develop some prohibited drugs.

-China is currently a leading supporter of facial recognition, and while the West remains vigilant, Chinese continue to pursue the technology.
+China is currently a leading supporter of facial recognition, and while the West remains vigilant, the Chinese continue to pursue the technology.

 Nathan Enzo